truffle-hog/truffle-hog/MANUAL.md

 ## Setup
 1. Start the customized version of Snort you can obtain [here](https://github.com/404).
 It contains a PROFINET-preprocessor as well as the necessary classes for IPC with TruffleHog.
 2. Start TruffleHog as you would start any other Java-program by either running `java -jar TruffleHog.jar` if you downloaded the Jar or `java Main` if you cloned the source code.
 Consider that you might need to have *Java by Oracle*, not *OpenJDK* installed.
 3. Click *Connect* in the lower left corner of the main TruffleHog window.
+If no IPC server is found, the program will show artificial demo traffic.
 4. You are good to go.
 As soon as Snort intercepts packages TruffleHog will start building a graph of the PROFINET-devices and their connections.

 ## Basics